 But this commitment doesn’t extend to dock workers, seafarers and other transport workers in Levi’s supply chain.

-Learn about the hidden workforce who labour in dangerous and exploitative conditions to ensure that Levi’s jeans reach stores across globe.
+Learn about the hidden workforce who labour in dangerous and exploitative conditions to ensure that global brand's product reach stores across globe.

 Dock workers in Madagascar are fighting for their rights.
 Learn more about the campaign and tell the Madagascan Government to stand up for workers now.